lupyuen/lupyuen.github.io/src/chatgpt.md

       -mon chardev=con,mode=readline -kernel ./nuttx
     ```

-1. At the NSH Prompt, enter this to run the demo...
+1. At the NSH Prompt, enter this to run our program...

     ```bash
     nshtask